Monday, June 1, 2009

 ■ A Los Angeles man allegedly submitted false claims totaling $6,506 for services to his client who, in fact, had died.

 Attorney Comments: There are a couple of notable things about these cases.
-First, the Attorney General's Office is prosecuting smaller cases, including misdemeanors, and there does not appear to be a threshold amount for prosecution.
+First, the Attorney General's Office is prosecuting smaller Medi-Cal fraud cases, including misdemeanors, and there does not appear to be a threshold amount for prosecution.
 The Office is apparently taking the position that it wants to be aggressive and tag those individuals with Medi-Cal fraud convictions.
+The charges filed are alternative theories for grand theft in violation of Penal Code Section 487(a) and Medi-Cal fraud in violation of Welfare and Institution Code Section 14107(b)(1).

-Third, the real goal here may be to seek the individual defendants' cooperation against physicians who are required to authorize the in-home health care.
+Third, the real goal here may be to seek the individual defendants' cooperation against physicians who are required to authorize the in-home health supportive services.

-Any questions or comments should be directed to: tgreen@greenassoc.com or aschneider@greenassoc.com.
-Tracy Green is a principal at Green & Associates and Ann Schneider is a senior associate at Green & Associates in Los Angeles, California.
+Any questions or comments should be directed to: tgreen@greenassoc.com.
+Tracy Green is a principal at Green and Associates in Los Angeles, California.
 They focus their practice on the representation of licensed professionals and businesses in civil, business, administrative and criminal proceedings, with a specialty in health care providers.
+Specifically, the firm has been the attorney defending claims of In-Home Supportive Services fraud.

 DISCLAIMER